gaurii0709/MedMe-Doctor-s-Appointment-Platform/MedME---Doctor-s-Appointment-Platform-master/README.md

 📌 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the LICENSE file for details.
- © 2025 Harsh Singh.